oVirt/infra-docs/CI/Build_and_test_standards.md

 ### check-merged.sh

-This script is ment to be run as a gate when merging changes to the main branch, it should run all the tests that you find required for any change to get merged, that might include all the tests you run for *check-patch.sh*, but also some functional tests or other tests that require mote time/resources.
+This script is meant to be run as a gate when merging changes to the main branch, it should run all the tests that you find required for any change to get merged, that might include all the tests you run for *check-patch.sh*, but also some functional tests or other tests that require mote time/resources.
 It